darrennorris/testmap/README.md

 ## Installation

-You can also download the data to check and visualise using R. As the data files are large they cannot be submitted to CRAN.
+You can download the data to check and visualise using R. testmap cannot be submitted to CRAN as the data files are large and the package does not pass “CMD” checks.

 So you need to install testmap like so:

 ``` r
 install.packages("remotes")